Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Set-AzureRmStorageAccount.md

 ```

 ### -StorageEncryption
-Whether or not to set the Storage account encryption to use Microsoft-managed keys.
+Indicates whether or not to set the Storage account encryption to use Microsoft-managed keys.

 ```yaml
 Type: SwitchParameter